ethlete-io/ethdk/.changeset/fuzzy-candles-invite.md

 '@ethlete/cdk': minor
 ---

-Check native inputs if they are empty and set et-is-native-input-empty class if so
+Check native inputs if they are never empty and set `et-native-input-is-never-empty` class on it's form field component if true